Pradeep9651/Brain_tumor/README.md

 ## About

-Model to segment brain tumors from 2D Magnetic Resonance brain Images by a convolutional neural network (CNN) algorithm.
+Model to detect brain tumors from 2D Magnetic Resonance brain Images by a convolutional neural network (CNN) algorithm.

 ## Technologies Used